drewloewe/Analyzing-Rhetoric/emotion.md

 Let’s pause to explain the ideas embedded in Worsham’s definitional metaphor of the “tight braid”:

 Affect (pronounced AFF-ect) is perhaps best thought of as the raw, embodied human capacity to feel that precedes being understood as any particular emotion.
-Have you ever said “I felt it in my gut?”
+Have you ever said, “I felt it in my gut?”
 That is a description of the experience of affect.
 In Worsham’s definition, this capacity to feel is intimately connected to judgment, the ability to weigh competing views.
 In other words, feeling and thinking are not necessarily opposites but what and how we feel is connected to what and how we think.

 Emotions circulate within groups and cultures; we learn about them from early childhood in living with and relating to other people.
 We learn names for complexes of particular sets of feelings that we experience in our bodies.
 We perform certain behaviors, which are associated in cultural contexts with names such as joy, grief, anger, resolve, outrage, and many others.
 These experiences can be shared and are not merely idiosyncratic to the individual